-- H.A.
-A "Watch List" will be established for underperforming managers and managers under extraordinary review for qualitative reasons, and will be maintained by the General Consultant and provided to the Board on a quarterly basis. - 1.
-Quantitative criteria for underperformance which would trigger placement on the Watch List includes manager underperformance versus the appropriate benchmark over a three and/or five year period. - Potential actions resulting from placement on the Watch List include finding appropriate resolution of outstanding issues, renewed confidence in the manager or strategy, or determination that the termination of the manager or strategy is appropriate. - 3.
-Investment staff will identify underperforming managers in conjunction with consultants. - 4.
+- D. A "Watch List" will be established for underperforming managers and managers under extraordinary review for qualitative reasons, and will be maintained by the General Consultant and provided to the Board on a quarterly basis. - Quantitative criteria for underperformance which would trigger placement on the Watch List includes manager underperformance versus the appropriate benchmark over a three and/or five year period. - Potential actions resulting from placement on the Watch List include finding appropriate resolution of outstanding issues, renewed confidence in the manager or strategy, or determination that the termination of the manager or strategy is appropriate. - Investment staff will identify underperforming managers in conjunction with consultants. - 4.
 As necessary, nuanced investment strategies or fund types may require customized review.

+B.E.
 Fees/Expenses

-I-A. The Plan will seek alignment of interests when negotiating fees while pursuing the best net of fees performance results.
+- 1. The System will seek alignment of interests when negotiating fees while pursuing the best net of fees performance results.
 Investment costs shall be monitored, controlled, and whenever possible negotiated to ensure cost effectiveness.
-The Board shall give consideration to the impact of administrative expenses, external management fees and performance fees when establishing the asset mix policy of the Plan.
-The Board will be provided reports on investment costs of the Plan at least annually.
-Formatted: No bullets or numbering
+The Board shall give consideration to the impact of administrative expenses, external management fees and performance fees when establishing the asset mix policy of the System.
+The Board will be provided reports on investment costs of the System at least annually. - The System's staff, in coordination with its investment consultants and legal counsel, will negotiate, monitor, and report on fees with investment managers regularly to ensure market competitiveness and appropriateness. - 3.
+The System will seek to ensure that excessive fees are not being paid for alternative assets by reviewing manager fees at least annually.
+Fee structures could incorporate fixed fees, performance-based fees, high water marks, waterfall, hurdles, floors and caps.
+The System may also incorporate multi-year performance periods with clawbacks as needed.